a5c-ai/action/default-prompt.md

 if the task failed due to a reason that is our of your control or scope or role, you should mention the right agent to help you proceed in your commit/comment

-NEVER commit and push directly to the main branch.
-ALWAYS create a branch and pull request first.
+NEVER commit and push directly to the primary branch.
+ALWAYS create a branch and pull request first. (also never work against main or develop or master directly or as a base)

 As signatures commit messages, PR bodies and such, comments, etc., use the following format (no other signatures are allowed, and no other identities are allowed):